 About My Research

-I have also published extensively on the international history of the World War I era.
-My book, The Wilsonian Moment: Self-Determination and the International Origins of Anticolonial Nationalism (2007), showed how U.S. attempts to transform international order in the wake of World War I helped to spark and shape upheavals across the colonial world in 1919, focusing on Egypt, India, China, and Korea.
-The Wilsonian Moment was widely reviewed and was published in Chinese and Turkish translations.
-I also edited, with Robert Gerwarth, the volume Empires at War, 1911-1923 (2014), which reframed the history of the Great War as a global war of empires.
+I have also written extensively on World War I and its global aftermath.
+The Wilsonian Moment: Self-Determination and the International Origins of Anticolonial Nationalism (2007) argued that U.S. attempts to recast international order in the wake of World War I helped spark and shape upheavals across the colonial world in 1919 and beyond.
+Empires at War, 1911-1923 (2014), co-edited with Robert Gerwarth, reframed the Great War as a global war of empires.
 A recent reflection on this topic is "Asia in the Global 1919", published in the Journal of Asian Studies.

-My longstanding interests in the conceptual, methodological, and historiographical questions related to international history are most recently explored in an essay on "International Society as a Historical Subject" (2020).
-My state-of-the-field essay on the history of the United States in the world in American History Now (2011) can be read here.
+Finally, I have longstanding interests in conceptual, methodological, and historiographical questions in international history, most recently explored in an essay on "International Society as a Historical Subject" (2020).
+An earlier state-of-the-field essay on the history of the United States in the world in American History Now (2011) can be read here.
 A Chinese-language interview on the "Method and Practice of International History" (国际史的方法与实践) is here.

 The links above will take you to my "official" bio, selected publications (some with links to full text), and teaching, advising, and contact information.
 You may also be interested in international and global history at Harvard.